See Our Latest Posts

 This is important if your tank is in the loft.
 Your loft will be even colder if its floor is insulated, as this will be blocking the heat that normally rises from the room below.
 Try not to insulate the underneath, but do insulate the top and the sides to prevent the heat from escaping.

 Should a dripping tap freeze over, the water in the pipe can also freeze.
 This will create a blockage, so make sure that you replace the washers on the taps regularly and prevent them from dripping.
 A plumber will be able to carry this out for you.

 Having regular boiler servicing will help get it ready for winter.
 Having your boiler looked at by a professional is the best way to prevent breakdowns.

 - Leaving your heating on

-Even if you’re not spending all winter in your house, it’s still a good idea to leave your heating on, but on a low temperature.
+Even if you’re not spending all winter in your house, it’s still a good idea to leave your central heating on, but on a low temperature.
 Turning it off completely will save you money, but you could end up regretting it if a pipe bursts and causes expensive damage to your home.